 A Feast for Crows

 At the start of her quest Brienne uses the heavy oaken shield bearing the black bat of Lothston that Jaime gave to her.
 When she gets to Duskendale a captain at the gate tells her that the black bat arms are of ill repute.
-Brienne has it re-painted by the captain's sister who is not pleased to see the black bat either, as she reminded of her mother's frightening tale about Mad Danelle.
+Brienne has it re-painted by the captain's sister, who is not pleased to see the black bat either, as she is reminded of her mother's frightening tale about Mad Danelle.

 A Dance with Dragons